Celiac/Celiac Disease

 How do you test for celiac disease?

 Celiac disease (coeliac disease, coeliac sprue or gluten allergy) is an autoimmune disorder of the small bowel that occurs in genetically predisposed individuals in all age groups after early infancy.
 Coeliac disease is caused by an abnormal reaction to gliadin, a gluten protein found in wheat, spelt, barley, rye and to a lesser amount in oats.
-How do you test for celiac disease?
-Through a stool test and/or a blood test.
+To test for celiac disease mostly a blood test and an edoscopy is used.
+But here we can also offer a simple stool test.

 -The breakdown of gluten is induced by the enzyme tissue transglutaminase, which binds to this substance.
 In people who have a genetic disposition, these gluten-transglutaminase complexes are recognised as foreign by the immune system.
 The immune system reacts by producing auto-immune antibodies against gluten, transglutaminase and these complexes as well as producing immune regulatory substances.
 Due to the antibodies against the transglutaminase this enzyme is blocked and cannot fulfil its natural functions, one of which is activating tissue growth factors.
 This leads to the atrophy of the gut mucosa.
 At the same time immune modulators like interleukines and cytokines are produced which fuel a constant inflammatory process in the mucosa.
 This exacerbates the damaging effect.
 Affected people suffer from malabsorption of nutrients leading to vitamin and mineral deficiencies, anaemia, osteoporosis and many other problems.
 The only effective treatment is a diet, lifelong in principle, from which gluten is absent.
 This usually results in improvement, or even disappearance, of the damage to the lining of the bowel.
 However, the damage will recur if gluten is re-introduced into the diet.